CREATION OF THE RESEARCH CHAIR "ARTIFICIAL INTELLIGENCE APPLIED TO THE DETECTION OF PAYMENT FRAUD AND TRADING"

-In order to give a formal framework to this permanent R&D approach, in June 2017 Lusis created an Artificial Intelligence department responsible for working on Machine Learning / Deep Learning approaches mainly applicable to fraud detection on payments and trading strategies on the financial markets.
-Other areas, such as recommendation systems, are also part of the focus for the Lusis AI department.
+In order to give a formal framework to this permanent R&D approach, in June 2017 Lusis created an Artificial Intelligence department responsible for working on Machine Learning / Deep Learning approaches mainly applicable to fraud detection on payments and trading strategies in the financial markets.

 For its part, CentraleSupélec gives very high priority to artificial intelligence by dedicating focus to a of 3rd year to AI.
 The laboratories of CentraleSupélec are also present in this field by participating in numerous projects.
 This chair is the first signed by CentraleSupélec with a French high tech SME.

 Thanks to the long-standing collaboration between Lusis and CentraleSupélec, the student-engineers of the School have the opportunity to carry out, within the framework of "industrial study contracts" (« contrats d’étude industrielle » CEI), projects that focus on solving complex problems using statistical or machine learning approaches.

 Involving students allows Lusis to generate and capture new ideas created in the laboratory that are usable in industrial approaches, and to access a pool of skills (researchers, students and collaboration network) conducive to the development of the various projects carried out.

 Scientific objectives and research themes